guyko81/import_local_module/README.md

 # Generate module from local file
-A Python package to dynamically create module from local Python file.
+A Python package to dynamically create module from local or remote Python file.

 # Install
 ```